ujjwal476/Netflix-analysis-and-suggestion/index.md

 #### 2. [Duration and rating analysis](Duration and rating analysis.md)

-     a.
       Distribution of duration in mins
-     b.
-Co-relation between
+      Co-relation between rating and duration

 #### 3. [Popular words and sentiment analysis](Popular words and sentiment.md)

-    a.
     Popular directors
-    b.
     Popular words by horror genre
-    c.
     Popular words by action and adventure
-    d.
     Popular words by comedy
-    e.
     Popular words by romance
-    f.
     Sentiment analysis of description

 #### 4. [Recommendation, prediction and classification](Recommendations.md)

-    a.
      Recommendation by cast,directors, title
-    b.
      Prediction of rating
-    c.
      Suggestion according to classification of rating and directors

 You can use the [editor on GitHub](https://github.com/ujjoli/third-individual-project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.